lucregrassi/pepper-teleoperation-interface-naoqi-2.5/README.md

 # Pepper Teleoperation Interface (Naoqi 2.5)

 This project provides a teleoperation interface for controlling an older Pepper robot running **Naoqi 2.5**.
 The application allows the robot to execute movement, speech, and predefined behaviors via keyboard input.
-This script connects to the robot over a network and uses Naoqi's services to perform various tasks.
+The `main.py` script connects to the robot over a network and uses Naoqi's services to perform various tasks.

 ## Features